Night of My Life (Barbra Streisand song): Background and release

 "Night of My Life" was taken from Barbra Streisand's 31st studio album, Guilty Pleasures (2005).
 The record serves as a reunion album between the singer and musician Barry Gibb, who she had last worked with on Guilty in 1980.
 The project was first announced on August 29, 2005, and was advertised as a collaborative effort between Gibb and Streisand.
 "Night of My Life" was written by Ashley Gibb and Barry Gibb while production was handled by Barry Gibb and John Merchant.
-It features backing vocals from singers Beth Cohen and Leesa Richards, in addition to Barry Gibbs, who backed for Streisand on each of the album's 11 songs.
+It features backing vocals from singers Beth Cohen and Leesa Richards, in addition to Barry Gibb, who sang backup for all of the album's 11 songs.

 The track was initially released by Columbia Records on August 16, 2005, as a promotional single before its official release on September 27, 2005, as the second of three singles from Guilty Pleasures.
 Five different physical releases occurred, with two of them being on 12" vinyl.
 The standard edition 12" record features four remixes by musicians Junior, John Luongo and L.E.X., while the promotional version includes two remixes titled "Love to Infinity Master Mix" and "M*A*S*H Club Mix".
 Three CD singles were distributed as well; the commercial CD single has the same four remixes from the standard edition 12" single, the maxi CD includes the album version of "Night of My Life" plus ten remixes, and the promotional version features six dubs and mixes as produced by Junior and L.E.X.